CE Diploma in Interfaith Dialogue

 1. Demonstrate Interreligious Understanding – Analyze key beliefs, practices, and historical developments of major religious traditions, recognizing commonalities and differences.

-2. Engage in Meaningful and Pragmatic Interfaith Dialogue – Apply effective communication strategies to engage respectfully, with curiosity and without judgment, in discussions and encounters across religious traditions, fostering mutual understanding and collaboration.
+2. Engage in Meaningful and Pragmatic Interfaith Dialogue – Apply effective communication strategies to engage respectfully, with curiosity and without judgement, in discussions and encounter across religious traditions, fostering mutual understanding and collaboration.

-3. Critically Reflect on the Personal and Social Impacts of Religion – Evaluate the role of religion in shaping individual identity, societal values, artistic expression, and global issues.
+3. Critically Reflect on Personal and Social Impacts of Religion – Evaluate the role of religion in shaping individual identity, societal values, artistic expression, and global issues

 4. Apply Interfaith Perspectives to Social Action – Demonstrate an understanding of the value of promoting interfaith cooperation in areas such as social justice, community building, and environmental sustainability.

-5. Synthesize Theological and Experiential Learning – Integrate your lived experiences with faith traditions and insights to form a personal, nuanced, and applicable perspective on interfaith relations in your own context.
+5. Synthesize Theological and Experiential Learning – Integrate your lived experience with faith traditions and insights to form a personal, nuanced and applicable perspective on interfaith relations in your own milieu.

 Curious to know what this learning looks like in action?
 Read the reflection of 2025 graduate Simon Burke here!